-An anomaloscope is based on a color match.
-Two different light sources have to be matched to the same color.
+RGB Anomaloscope is a simple test used to diagnose color blindness.
+In this test, two different light sources have to be matched to the same color.

 The first anomaloscope blindness test was developed in the 20th century, and since then, it is the most accurate blindness test used by eye specialists worldwide.